blazevici/Hoteli/README.md

 # Hoteli
-Website which shows hotels and details for individual ones
+Website which shows hotels and available dates on individual product (room) pages